Don't Wanna Think About You: Music video

-The music video for "Don't Wanna Think About You" was directed by Smith n' Borin and premiered February 27, 2004.
+The music video for "Don't Wanna Think About You" was directed by Smith n' Borin and premiered on February 27, 2004.
 An edited version was made available for purchase on iTunes on January 11, 2006.
 The video is also included in the special features on the DVD for Scooby Doo 2: Monsters Unleashed.

 The story for the video revolves around the band members racing through the city trying to reach the premiere of Scooby Doo 2 on time.
 To give their trek a sense of urgency, the video uses the on-screen digital clock concept of the show 24, although compressed for the duration of the song.
 The Mystery Machine and the cast of the film are featured briefly as the band arrives at the theatre.

 Two versions of the music video exist: One version of the video shows that the time frame of the video is 5:00 pm to 6:00 pm.
 Another version formerly embedded on Bouvier's official Myspace page has the time frame of the video as 4:00 pm to 5:00 pm, and used official sounds from the 24 TV series, including Kiefer Sutherland's announcement of which hours of the day the events take place in-between.